fonnesbeck/Bios6301/slides/lecture10_oop.md

     !r
     > getAnywhere(print.aspell)
-    A single object matching ‘print.aspell’ was found It was found in the following places registered S3 method for print from namespace utils namespace:utils
+    A single object matching ‘print.aspell' was found It was found in the following places registered S3 method for print from namespace utils namespace:utils